21 cm Haubitze M1891: Design

 The 21 cm Haubitze M1891 was a short-barreled breech-loading built-up gun of steel construction.
 The gun had an early form of horizontal sliding-block breech and it fired separate loading charges and projectiles.
 Grüsonwerke turrets were large diameter low-profile cast turrets that mounted either cannons or machine guns.
-The muzzle of the gun fit into a socket at the front of the turret and elevation varied between +4° to +35° depending on the type of gun used and 360° of traverse.
+The muzzle of the gun fit into a socket at the front of the turret and elevation varied between +4° and +35° depending on the type of gun used and 360° of traverse.
 By mounting the gun in a socket the majority of the gun could be protected by the turret with only a small part of the muzzle exposed.
 Beneath the turret, there were traverse and elevation mechanisms for the turret and there were tunnels that connected the turrets to the fort and ammunition bunkers.

 World War I

 Belgium

 At the outbreak of World War I the Germans put their Schlieffen Plan into motion which featured a wide left hook that was supposed to advance through neutral Belgium into Northern France and envelope Paris from the rear and win the war before the Russians could mobilize their forces to the East.
 However, their plan was dependent on the Belgians allowing Germany to cross their territory unopposed and Great Britain not honoring its treaty obligations to defend Belgium's neutrality.

 The Belgian and Romanian fortifications were designed by the Belgian military architect Henri Alexis Brialmont.
 Brialmont chose 15-21 cm guns to arm his forts because he believed that if they could withstand enemy artillery of that size they would be effective.
 Brialmont assumed that larger siege artillery would be too heavy to transport and too expensive for an attacker to have in sufficient numbers.
-However, this assumption failed to take into account that forged nickle steel artillery was much lighter than cast bronze or cast iron artillery and although siege artillery was heavy and expensive it was still sufficiently mobile.
+However, this assumption failed to take into account that forged nickel steel artillery was much lighter than cast bronze or cast iron artillery and although siege artillery was heavy and expensive it was still sufficiently mobile.
 It also failed to take into account that Germany had heavy mortars like the 25 cm schwerer Minenwerfer that were light, mobile and numerous.

 Belgian Forts armed with one Obusier de 21c.A. per Grüson turret included:

 18 turrets in the Liège forts.